Top Reds starter DeSclafani could miss beginning of season

 GOODYEAR, Ariz.
 (AP) -- Top Cincinnati Reds starter Anthony DeSclafani could miss the start of the season for a second straight year because of a sore pitching elbow.

-The right-hander has been sidelined during spring training because of the elbow.
+The right-hander has been sidelined during spring training because of the injury.
 He was expected to make his first appearance on Monday, but he was sore after throwing a bullpen session.
 DeSclafani was sent back to Cincinnati on Sunday for an MRI and further examination.

 ''After the doctors examine him, we'll have a better idea of whether this is a minor or major setback,'' general manager Dick Williams said.